Anety5/porchfitness/submission-temp/README.md

 ## Project Overview

-PorchFitness is a voice-first web application that guides users through gentle chair-based exercises using ElevenLabs Conversational AI powered by Google Gemini.
-Meet Samantha, your AI fitness coach who remembers your progress, tracks your workouts, and provides personalized insights—all through natural conversation.
-No app downloads, no complicated interfaces—just talk to start exercising.

-**Perfect for:** People with limited mobility, office workers needing movement breaks, physical therapy patients, anyone recovering from injury, seniors, or anyone seeking accessible, gentle fitness at home.
+PorchFitness is a voice-first web application that guides users through gentle chair exercises and standing exercises (using a chair for balance support) using ElevenLabs Conversational AI powered by Google Gemini.
+The AI coach remembers your progress, tracks your workouts, and provides personalized insights—all without app downloads or complicated interfaces.
+Perfect for seniors, people with limited mobility, those recovering from injury, or anyone seeking accessible fitness.

 ---